-Wet, decomposing leaves are one thing, but in damp weather, you’ll also have to contend with mold and mildew as well.
+Wet, decomposing leaves are one thing, but in damp weather, you’ll also have to contend with mould and mildew as well.
 This might not seem like a problem now, but as everything dries out the spores can become airborne.
-Not only is this a health hazard, but it means the mold and mildew can spread.
+Not only is this a health hazard, but it means the mould and mildew can spread.

 #4: Enjoy Vinyl Patios and Decks Year Round

 A clean deck or patio space gives you the opportunity to enjoy vinyl patios and decks outside of the regular warm season.
 Sunny weekend?
 Sit outdoors!
 Full stove for Thanksgiving?
 Use the barbecue!
 Even in midwinter, you can find opportunities to enjoy vinyl patios and decks.
 While you’re at it, put in some roofing so you can have more chances to use your deck or patio.

 #5: Don’t Forget Underneath

 Leaves accumulated on vinyl patios and decks are important, but so are leaves and other debris that find their way underneath.
 While it might not seem as important, you’re going to have the same issues below your deck as above.
 Clean below a deck or patio, and for patios consider closing in the space underneath to keep out debris to save time next year.

 While clearing off vinyl patios and decks, take a look at your vinyl decking to ensure that it is still intact.
 Otherwise, you might want to schedule a vinyl patio or deck refurbishment, if not for fall, then at least for next spring.

 - Get Fit and Healthy with Vinyl Decks this Year ...

 - If you have a beautiful vinyl deck, then you ha...